 The rise and fall of your voice will give your fussy baby something to focus on, and feeling the vibrations is soothing if they’re laid against your chest.

-Here is an quick reference to help you remember the techniques in this post.
-It’ll look way prettier on your wall than if you print out this whole article.
+Here is an quick reference to help you remember the techniques I talked about.

 The Most Important Thing to Remember About a Fussy Baby